trustedanalytics/atk/doc/old_sections/dev_plug.rst

 class definition if it is desired that this parameter is filled by the Frame instance whose method is being invoked by the user.
-Similarly, if the method is on a graph, using  a GraphReference in the first position will do the trick for :term:`TitanGraph` instances.
+Similarly, if the method is on a graph, using  a GraphReference in the first position will do the trick for :term:`Graph` instances.

 Single Value Results
 ====================